mongodb/specifications/source/ocsp-support/ocsp-support.rst

 Changelog
 ==========

-**2020-07-01**: 2.0.0: Default tlsDisableCertificateRevocationCheck
+**2020-07-01**: 2.0.0: Default tlsDisableOCSPEndpointCheck or
-and tlsDisableOCSPEndpointCheck to true in the case that a driver's TLS library exhibits hard-fail behavior and add provision for platform-specific defaults.
+tlsDisableCertificateRevocationCheck to true in the case that a driver's TLS library exhibits hard-fail behavior and add provision for platform-specific defaults.